Mary Jane Fate: Early life

 Mary Jane Evans was born in 1933 in Rampart, in the United States Territory of Alaska, to Sally (née Woods, later Hudson) and Thomas George Evans, Jr. She was born into a subsistence life on the Yukon River, living with her family in tents in the winter during trapping season, fishing to survive in the summers.
 Her father was a trapper and mail carrier.
 After completing her primary education, Evans attended Bureau of Indian Affairs Boarding School Mount Edgecumbe in Sitka, as part of the US's Federal Indian Residential School policy.
 She graduated in 1952.
 She then went on to study accounting at the University of Alaska and simultaneously worked at Wien Alaska Airlines to pay her way through school.
-On October 29, 1954, she married Hugh Fate, Jr., who would become a dentist and Native Americans rights activist.
+On October 29, 1954, she married Hugh Fate, Jr., who would become a dentist and Native American rights activist.
 The couple had three daughters, Janine, Jennifer and Julie.
 Their daughter Julie married United States Senator Dan Sullivan of Alaska.
 She raised her family in the Athabascan way, spending every summer at their subsistence fish camp on the Yukon River.